DFE-Digital/dfe-complete-conversions-transfers-and-changes/doc/task-lists-and-tasks.md

 ### Adding a new task list

-A new task list can be added by inheriting from the `TaskList::Base` class.
+A new task list can be added by inheriting from the `BaseTaskList` class.

 The new task list will need a table to store the actions than make up each task, conventionally the table name must follow the class path, something like:

+(For all examples, this is a _Conversion_ project and tasks data.
+For Transfer projects, amend accordingly.)

 Class path:

 ```
-Conversion::Voluntary::TaskList
+Conversion::TaskList
 ```

 Table name:

 ```
-conversion_voluntary_task_lists
+conversion_tasks_data
 ```

-The new task list must then declare a `task_list_layout` method that returns an array of sections and tasks which is used to instantiate `TaskList::Section` and `TaskList::Task` objects.
+The new task list must then declare a `layout` method that returns an array of sections and tasks which is used to instantiate `Conversion::Task::*` form objects.
 See the existing task lists to get a sense of this data structure:

 ```
 [
     {
         identifier: :project_kick_off,
         tasks: [
-                Conversion::Voluntary::Tasks::Handover,
-                Conversion::Voluntary::Tasks::StakeholderKickOff,
-                Conversion::Voluntary::Tasks::ConversionGrant
+                    Conversion::Task::HandoverTaskForm,
+                    Conversion::Task::StakeholderKickOffTaskForm,
+                    Conversion::Task::CheckAccuracyOfHigherNeedsTaskForm
                 ]
     },
 ]
 ```

 You'll see how each task list groups its own tasks in a `tasks` directory.

-With the new task list in place, you must declare it in the `delegate_type` on the Project model, which will force each project to have a `TaskList` association, returning the correct type of task list.

 ## Tasks